 Mortons Neuroma is a condition where there is damage and swelling of the nerves that run between the toes.

-This may be due to other foot problems such as bunions, hammertoe and flat feet or wearing tight or high-heeled shoes.
+Morton's neuroma is often associated with other foot problems such as bunions, hammertoe and flat feet or wearing tight or high-heeled shoes.

 Treatment consists of rest, painkillers, injections, orthotics (shoe insoles) and occasionally surgery.

-It typically develops in response to excessive pressure, friction, irritation or an injury to one of the foot nerves as it travels to the toes.
+Morton's neuroma foot typically develops in response to excessive pressure, friction, irritation or an injury to one of the foot nerves as it travels to the toes.

 The nerve may become squashed, trapped, ischaemic (meaning there is a reduced flow of blood to the nerve), or stretched.
 In response, there is swelling and inflammation of the nerve and a lump, known as a neuroma, may grow around the nerve.
 Morton's neuroma is one of the most common causes of ball of foot pain.

 There are a number of things that increase the risk of developing mortons neuroma:

-The common symptoms of mortons neuroma are:
+The most common symptoms of mortons neuroma foot are: